Newsmoor.com is the Best Learning Site To Provide information Regarding Communication Models, Elements, Research Paper Writing and More

 Social Systems

-Social systems refer to the values, beliefs, behaviors, rules and regulations, locations, and religions.
-These factors influence the method of the communication process as well as the meaning of the message.
+Social systems include values, beliefs, behaviors, rules and regulations, locations, and religions.
+These factors influence the method of the communication process as well as the message’s meaning.

-For example, the speaker delivers an anti-America message in the American parliament election campaign.
-It is considerably sure that the audience will not receive and listen to his message attentively.
+For example, the speaker delivers an anti-American message in the American parliamentary election campaign.
+Indeed, the audience will not receive and listen to his message attentively.
 It is an example of a location factor that is also part of the social system.

 Culture

 Culture refers to the social background of the Sender and Receiver.
 The meaning of the same message might be identical when people from different cultures interpret it.
-It is a significant factor from the perspective of nonverbal communication cues.
+It is a significant factor in nonverbal communication cues.

 2. Message